MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/ui-elements.md

 ![The visual selector editor](./media/ui-elements/visual-selector-editor.png)

-To manually enter the selector’s value, toggle **Visual editor** off, and the text value of the selector will become editable:
+To manually enter the selector’s value, toggle off Visual editor, and the text value of the selector will become editable:

 ![The manual selector editor](./media/ui-elements/manual-selector-editor.png)